Lorikw/wai-about-wai/_about/translating.md

 ## Priorities for Translating WAI Resources {#priorities}

-<p><strong>You are welcome to translate any current WAI resource that you think would be useful in your language.</strong> The lists below are only suggested priorities.</p>
+<p><strong>You are welcome to translate any current WAI resource that you think would be useful in your language.</strong> The lists below are suggested priorities.</p>
 <ol>
 <li>High priority introductory resources</li>
 <li>High priority WCAG resources</li>